rzhang0716/Data-Science/00_Machine_Learning/02_Boosting/readme.md

 Feature Importance: Built in function plot_importance, the evaluation metric is f-score, which simply sums up how many times each feature is split on.

+•	learning_rate: In each boosting step, this values shrinks the weight of new feature, preventing overfitting or a local minimum.
+The value should between 0 and 1. </br>

+•	max_depth: The maximum depth of a tree.
+Greater the depth and the greater the complexity of the model and more easy to overfit. </br>

+•	n_estimators: Number of trees in the ensemble. </br>

+•	gamma: Regularization term and it's related to the complexity of the model.
+It is the minimum loss necessary of occur a split in a leaf. </br>

+•	colsample_bytree: Represents the fraction of columns to be subsampled.
+Re;ated to the speed of the algorithm and prevent overfitting. </br>

+•	lambda: L2 regularization.
+This encourages smaller weights. </br>

+•	alpha: L1 regularization.
+This also encourages smaller weights. </br>

 ***
 ## LightGBM